openhwgroup/openhwgroup.org/content/core-v-devkits/_index.md

 The [CORE-V MCU SDK Quickstart Guide](https://github.com/openhwgroup/core-v-sdk/blob/main/README.md) includes links and instructions to download and bring up the SDK on Linux and Windows.
 The [DevKit User Manual](https://docs.openhwgroup.org/projects/core-v-mcu-devkit-user-manual/en/latest/) is available on Read the Docs.

-### Ordering the CORE-V MCU DevKit

-The CORE-V MCU DevKit  is currently available for early access order on the [GroupGets website](https://groupgets.com/) with anticipated delivery of November 14, 2023.
-Visit the [GroupGets CORE-V MCU DevKit early access campaign page](https://groupgets.com/campaigns/1040-core-v-mcu-devkit) to reserve your DevKit, as early access quantities are limited.

 ## CORE-V MCU Emulation Platform

 ![Nexsys A7.
 Described in detail below.](/images/core-v-devkits/nexys-a7.jpg)